The National Pork Board seeks well-qualified candidates for the position of Chief Executive Officer.

 Criteria for applying:

 - All internships are paid, and candidates are expected to work full-time for 13 weeks.
-All positions are based at our office in Clive, Iowa.
+All positions are based at our office in Clive, IA.

-- Interviews will take place in January and February with positions be filled by March.
+- Interviews will take place in December - February with positions being filled by March.

 - Please indicate in the subject line which internship you would like to be considered.